Bjerrum Pairs in Ionic Solutions: a Poisson-Boltzmann Approach: Model

 \subsection{Free-ion and pair concentrations}

 The concentrations, $n_{s}$ and $n_{p}$, can be calculated, for example, via a lattice-gas model.
 We model the bulk solution as a cubic lattice with a unit cell of volume $a^3$.
-Each cell is occupied by either a solvent molecule, a cation, an anion, or a Bjerrum pair.
-The ion-pair association energy is $-J$, where $J$ is a positive parameter, which accounts for the electrostatic attraction and, possibly, short-ranged ion-specific interactions.
-On the MF level, no additional interactions are considered in the bulk.
+Each cell is occupied by either solvent, a cation, an anion, or a Bjerrum pair.
+The ion-pair association energy is $-J$, which accounts for the electrostatic attraction and, possibly, short-ranged ion-specific interactions. \ra{As the electrostatic attraction governs in such small length scales, we restrict ourselves hereafter to positive $J$ values, $J>0$.
+Note that the limit of zero ion pairs corresponds to the limit $J\to -\infty$.} On the MF level, no additional interactions are considered in the bulk.

 For simplicity, we assign the same lattice size to the solvent, cations, anions, and ion pairs, implying that all species occupy a similar volume.
 Note that this volume is not necessarily the bare ionic size.
 Water molecules form hydration shells around ions and dipoles and swell their effective volume~\cite{Israelachvily}.
 Hence, the length $a$ does not correspond to the ionic diameter but to the diameter of the hydrated ion.